gpcor/100-Days-Of-Go/README.md

 finished projects here as proof of work.
 Most days will be a short log to show proof of work.

+### Day 5 (7MAR2021)
+Didn't get much done today.
+Just tried some stuff on my own regarding the card program.
+Had to do some homework and offline stuff.
+Now I gotta go to the airport.
+Hoping for more work tomorrow.

 ### Day 4 (6MAR2021)
 This commit is a tiny bit late because I was distracted.
 But I did code today.
 I did more Udemy class and learned a lot more about Structs, Pointers, and Maps.